dengandong/SciVideoBench/README.md

 ---
 ## 🔥 News

+- **2025.10.20** 🏆 Honored to share that SciVideoBench received the Best Paper Award (Benchmark Track) at the ICCV 2025 [KnowledgeMR Workshop](https://knowledgemr-workshop.github.io/)!
 - **2025.10.17** 🔥 We evaluate Qwen3-VL on SciVideoBench.
 Check our leaderboard!.
 - **2025.10.10** 🎉 SciVideoBench introduced as the **first benchmark for scientific video reasoning**.